andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 ### What is an Explicit Intent?

-An explicit Intent specifies the component to start by the fully-qualified class name.
+An explicit Intent specifies the component by the fully-qualified class name to start.
 This is the common case to start a component in the own app.

 <u>Example:</u>
 {% highlight java %}